rust-lang/rfcs/text/0000-rustdoc-types-maintainers.md

 - When you transfer a repository that you own to another personal account, the new owner will receive a confirmation email.
 The confirmation email includes instructions for accepting the transfer.
 If the new owner doesn't accept the transfer within one day, the invitation will expire.
    - N/A: Not transfering to
 - To transfer a repository that you own to an organization, you must have permission to create a repository in the target organization.
    - I (`@aDotInTheVoid`) don't have create-repo perms in the `rust-lang` org.
-Therefor I'll add a member of T-Infra as an owner to `aDotInTheVoid/rustdoc-types` (I can't add teams, as it's not in an org).
+Therefore I'll add a member of T-Infra as an owner to `aDotInTheVoid/rustdoc-types` (I can't add teams, as it's not in an org).
 They'll then move it to the repo to the `rust-lang` org.
 Once moved, T-Infra can become owners.
 - The target account must not have a repository with the same name, or a fork in the same network.
    - OK.
 - The original owner of the repository is added as a collaborator on the transferred repository.
 Other collaborators to the transferred repository remain intact.